By Dr Robin L. Jones, MD

-Sarcomas are rare tumours of connective tissue, and as a result they can affect any part of the body.
-These are tumours of fat, nerves, bone, tendons, muscle and skin.
-They account for about 1% of all adult cancers and approximately 15% of paediatric tumours.
-In addition to the wide distribution of potential primary sites and the rarity, these are also very heterogeneous tumours with over 80 different histological subtypes.
+Sarcomas are rare tumors of connective tissue, and as a result, they can affect any part of the body.
+These are tumors of fat, nerves, bone, tendons, muscle and skin.
+They account for about 1% of all adult cancers and approximately 15% of pediatric tumors.
+In addition to the wide distribution of potential primary sites and the rarity, these are also very heterogeneous tumors with over 80 different histological subtypes.

 A sarcoma is a cancer.
-Sarcoma - malignant tumors made of cancellous bone, cartilage, fat, muscle, vascular, and tissues. © Designua / Shutterstock.com
+Sarcoma - malignant tumors made of cancellous bone, cartilage, fat, muscle, vascular, and tissues.
+Image Credit: Designua / Shutterstock.com

 These 3 factors make sarcomas extremely challenging to treat.
 Consequently, it is very important that sarcoma patients are managed by an experienced multi-disciplinary team, including surgeons, pathologists, radiologists, oncologists, specialist nurses, physiotherapists and pharmacists.

-In order to make the diagnosis a biopsy is required to confirm the presence of a sarcoma and the specific subtype.
-Because these tumours are so rare and heterogeneous it is essential that an experienced pathologist reviews the biopsy sample.
+In order to make the diagnosis, a biopsy is required to confirm the presence of a sarcoma and the specific subtype.
+Because these tumors are so rare and heterogeneous it is essential that an experienced pathologist reviews the biopsy sample.
 Initial diagnostic radiology tests can include a CT and MRI scan depending on the location and type of sarcoma.

-Large randomised trials have demonstrated the benefit of pre- or post-operative radiation in extremity and chest wall sarcomas.
+Large randomized trials have demonstrated the benefit of pre- or post-operative radiation in extremity and chest wall sarcomas.
 A current international randomized trial is evaluating the role of pre-operative radiation in retroperitoneal sarcomas.